WRRV: O&R Ownership

 Bell Broadcasting fell into financial difficulties from its Sillerman-financed mortgage and sold WKGL and WALL in 1988 to Orange & Rockland Utilities (O&R), the locally based gas and electric provider for much of the station's coverage area and today a unit of Con Edison.

 Orange & Rockland eliminated the on air personalities at the station, going with broadcast automation.
 By 1989, WKGL evolved into "The Orange" with a mainstream rock approach.
 The new call sign was WKOJ.
 It featured a rock format without hard rock or outrageous personalities.
-DJs were mostly limited to reading liner cards and did not talk over any music, production was sparse and the audience skewed toward women, not the traditional male AOR listener.
-By 1993, ratings had slipped, and WKOJ fell far behind rival station 101.5 WPDH.
+DJs were mostly limited to reading liner cards and did not talk over any music, production was sparse and the audience skewed toward women, not the traditional male album-oriented rock listener.
+By 1993, ratings had slipped, and WKOJ fell far behind rival station WPDH.

-Orange & Rockland had relied heavily on an outside consultant from the beginning of its venture into broadcasting, as station General Managers reported to management in a non-regulated natural gas division.
+Orange & Rockland had relied heavily on an outside consultant from the beginning of its venture into broadcasting, as station general managers reported to management in a non-regulated natural gas division.
 Faced with several underperforming properties, in mid-1993 the utility hired a successful and experienced broadcaster, Don Schwartz, to oversee its radio properties in New York, New Jersey, Maine and Illinois.
 With new management in place in 1994, WKOJ updated its playlist.
 It also secured the local rights to rock festival Woodstock '94, jettisoned most pre-1975 titles, added Joe Kelly as the station's voice, built a new morning team around Joe Thomas from WRCN, Long Island.
 It added production director Chris Rogers and became "Today's Best Rock."

 The station's new approach yielded a ratings rebound and a strong showing in the 18-34 demographic.
 However, O&R was anxious to leave radio ownership amid a management scandal at the parent company.
 Ownership deregulation brought lucrative offers for the broadcast properties.
 O&R sold all its radio holdings in 1995.
 Rather than compete with WKOJ, WPDH owner Rob Dyson's Crystal Radio Group bought WALL and WKOJ.
 He positioned the FM station to take audience from Top 40 rival WSPK K-104 and simultaneously protect WPDH from an active rock competitor.